Speaker calls for removal of Civil War plaque in Statehouse

 Speaker Adrienne A. Jones said Thursday that the plaque “sympathizes with Confederate motivations and memorializes Confederate soldiers.”

-The Democrat shared her concerns in a letter to the State House Trust, which oversees alterations to the capital building.
+The Democrat shared her concerns in a letter to the State House Trust, which oversees alterations to the Capitol building.

 The Baltimore Sun reports that the plaque features the American flag and the Confederate flag crossed over the words, “Maryland Remembers.”